 • Build firewall and router configurations that restrict all inbound and outbound traffic.

-• Ensure all devices, including company and employee owned, have personal firewall software or equivalent functions installed
+• Ensure all company- and employee-owned devices have installed personal firewall software or equivalent functions.

-• Change all vendor-supplied defaults and remove or disable unnecessary default account before installing systems on the network
+• Change all vendor-supplied defaults and remove or deactivate unnecessary default accounts before installing systems on the network.

-• Develop configuration standards for all system component to address known security vulnerabilities and update configurations when new vulnerabilities are discovered.
+• Develop configuration standards for all system components to address known security vulnerabilities and update configurations when new vulnerabilities are discovered.

 • Use strong cryptography and encrypt all non-console administrative access